Nigeria AI Policy Tracker

 Latest action: Committee-level digital policy discussions continue, but dedicated frontier AI safety provisions are not yet comprehensive.

-Our ask: Establish a formal parliamentary inquiry into frontier AI risk and national preparedness, including public hearings.
+Priority ask: Establish a formal parliamentary inquiry into frontier AI risk and national preparedness, including public hearings.

 The National Assembly is a critical channel for durable legal safeguards and democratic oversight of high-risk AI systems.